nextflow-io/training/docs/basic_training/intro.md

 5. The second process is executed twice (once for chunk_aa, once for chunk_ab).
 6. The result string from stdout is printed.

+!!! info

     The hexadecimal numbers, like `69/870428`, identify the unique process execution.
 These numbers are also the prefix of the directories where each process is executed.
 You can inspect the files produced by changing to the directory `$PWD/work` and using these numbers to find the process-specific execution path.

+!!! tip

     The second process runs twice, executing in two different work directories for each input file.
-Therefore, in the previous example the work directory \[9f/1dd42a\] represents just one of the two directories that were processed.
+Therefore, in the previous example the work directory `[9f/1dd42a]` represents just one of the two directories that were processed.
 To print all the relevant paths to the screen, use the `-ansi-log` flag (e.g. `nextflow run hello.nf -ansi-log false`).

 It’s worth noting that the process `CONVERTTOUPPER` is executed in parallel, so there’s no guarantee that the instance processing the first split (the chunk _Hello ') will be executed before the one processing the second split (the chunk 'world!_).